John W. Sadler: Racing career

 Sadler got his first win in 1979 at Golden Gate Fields racetrack in the San Francisco Bay Area.
 His first graded stakes win came in 1982 when Don Roberto won the Rolling Green Handicap.
 His first Grade I winner was Victory Encounter, who took the 2004 Vanity Handicap.

 In April 1991, Sadler won Santa Anita's first-ever match race when his trainee Valiant Pete took on champion American Quarter Horse Griswold in a $100,000 winner-take-all race.
 Racing at the unusual distance of four furlongs (short for a Thoroughbred, long for a Quarter Horse), Valiant Pete set a world record of 0:442/5.

 At Hollywood Park on June 28, 2008, Sadler won three stakes races when Whatsthescript won the Grade 2 American Handicap, Dearest Trickski triumphed in the Grade 2 A Gleam Handicap and Emmy Darling took the Landaluce Stakes.
 On December 26, 2010, he repeated this performance at Santa Anita, when Twirling Candy won the Grade I Malibu Stakes, Switch won the Grade I La Brea Stakes and Sidney's Candy won the Grade II Sir Beaufort Stakes.
-Sadler won three stakes races for the third time at Hollywood Park on July 17, 2012 when Scherer Magic won the Grade 3 Hollywood Juvenile Championship, Switch in the Grade 2 A Gleam Handicap and Lady of Shamrock in the Grade 1 Hollywood Oaks.
+Sadler won three stakes races for the third time at Hollywood Park on July 17, 2012, when Scherer Magic won the Grade 3 Hollywood Juvenile Championship, Switch in the Grade 2 A Gleam Handicap and Lady of Shamrock in the Grade 1 Hollywood Oaks.

 In 2011, Sadler surpassed $70 million earned in purses.
 His career purse earnings reached $100 million in 2015.

 In November 2012, Sadler won his 2,000th race when Rooster City won a claiming race at Betfair Hollywood Park.

 Sadler has won multiple training titles at Hollywood Park, Santa Anita and Del Mar.

 Sadler was winless at the Breeders' Cup until 2018, although he did finish second in the 2015 Distaff with Stellar Wind, second in the 2010 Filly & Mare Sprint with Switch and third in the 2016 Dirt Mile, 2014 Distaff, 2014 Juvenile Turf, 2012 Filly and Mare Sprint, 2009 Sprint and 2008 Mile.
-He finally broke through by winning the Classic with Accelerate, who earned American Champion Older Dirt Male Horse honors.
+He finally broke through by winning the Classic with Accelerate, who earned American Champion Older Dirt Male Horse honors.He won it again in 2022 with Flightline, one of the best horses the racing world have ever seen.

 Other top thoroughbreds for Sadler include Alpha Kitten, Appealing Missy, Belmont Cat, Black Mamba, Cost of Freedom, Dawn After Dawn, Dearest Trickski, Evita Argentina, Frost Free, Geronimo, Get Funky, Hasty Kris, Healthy Addiction, Lady of Shamrock, Musique Toujours, Noble Court, Oil Man, Olympic Prospect, Tasha's Miracle, Taste of Paradise, Three Peat, Tizbud, Track Gal, Victory Encounter and Zappa.